MrAaronOlsen/React-Data-Binding/Readme.md

-## A Simple React App build using Webpack
+## A Simple React App with Data Binding

-An example project for setting up a React App with Webpack from scratch.
+An example project for showing how data binding can be added using custom event handlers.

 ---

-#### Follow along with the tutorial [React with Webpack from Scatch](https://blog.aaron-olsen.com/react-with-webpack-from-scratch)
+#### Follow along with the tutorial [React Data Binding](https://blog.aaron-olsen.com/react-data-binding-using-a-simple-messaging-api)

 ---